openedx/open-edx-proposals/oeps/oep-0044-bp-changelogs.rst

 ~~~~~~~~~~~~~~~~~~~~~

 * Format dates as YYYY-MM-DD.
 As an example, 2020-03-21.
-* If you do nothing else, list deprecations, removals, and any breaking changes in your changelog.
+* All notable changes must be included in your changelog.
+Deprecations, removals, and breaking changes are always notable changes.
 * It is both acceptable and appropriate to clean up changelog entries at any time to add clarifications or customize messaging for the audience of the changelog when needed.

 Example Changelog
 ~~~~~~~~~~~~~~~~~

-Here is an example CHANGELOG.rst.
+Here is an example CHANGELOG.rst for `Application and Non-Library Repositories`_, which have no versions.

-.. note:: Although this example includes versions, based on the decisions below our changelog entries would typically only include dates, because our versioned changelogs are managed using GitHub Releases.

 ::